 If it is not the value expected, or if the message does not contain the authentication verification value, it means that the mutual authentication has been broken for some unexpected reason.
 The client MUST NOT process any body or header values contained in this case.
-(Note: This case should not happen between a correctly-implemented server and a client.)
+(Note: This case should not happen between a correctly-implemented server and a client without any interventions.
+Possible cause of such cases might be either a man-in-the-middle attack or a mis-implementation.)